 Remember to keep track of your hydration levels.

 Your pee should be a very light yellow.

 Poop Before You Run

-In an ideal world, you’d want to run just after taking care of nature business.
+In an ideal world, you’d want to run just after caring for the nature business.

-That way, you’ll make sure you’re running with an empty GI tract.
+That way, you’ll ensure you’re running with an empty GI tract.

 If you’re running first thing in the morning, give yourself at least 30 minutes to “clear the pipes” before heading out.

 Or simply plan your route the night before.

 Use online maps or an app and choose the route with plenty of rest areas or public toilets.